Meals and nutrition for aging in place — services and solutions

 This is the quiet crisis that nobody talks about with aging in place.
 Your parent can be managing their medications fine, getting themselves to the bathroom, staying mentally sharp, and still not eating properly.
 Meals require multiple steps: remembering you're hungry, thinking about what to eat, getting to a grocery store or making a list, preparing food, and then actually sitting down and eating it.
 For someone with mobility issues or memory problems or just the deep fatigue that sometimes comes with aging, that chain of tasks can break at any point.

-The nutrition piece matters more than we realize.
+The nutrition piece matters more than most people realize.
+The Administration for Community Living reports that malnutrition affects up to one in two older adults living in the community, and the CDC links poor nutrition in older adults to increased fall risk, weakened immune function, slower wound healing, and longer hospital stays.
 When your parent isn't eating well, everything gets worse.
 Their energy tanks.
 Their cognition suffers.
 Their immune system gets weaker.
 They're more prone to infections and falls.
 Their medications don't work as well.
 A lot of what looks like decline from aging is actually malnutrition that could be fixed with proper food.
 But proper food doesn't happen by accident.

 There's also a dignity piece here that gets overlooked.
 Eating is one of the last places where we have autonomy and pleasure as we age.
 It's connected to our identity, our culture, our history.
 Your mother has favorite foods that make her feel at home.
 Your father has strong opinions about how things should taste.
 If we reduce their eating to just nutrient delivery, to just whatever's easiest or cheapest, we're taking something important away.